biaProjects/java-course-udemy/README.md

 - `2 - Object-Oriented Programming - Part1`
   _In progress._
-  This file contains the introduction to Object-Oriented Programming (OOP).
+  This file contains the introduction to Object-Oriented Programming (OOP) and is divided in the sections 8 (a) and 9 (b).

   - `a - Introduction to OOP`
     It is divided in 2 projects used as examples (a, b), exercises (c) and explanation/exercises about static members (d).